Skip to main content

 Skip to main content.

-If you do not have an attorney, the Self-Help Center and Family Law Faciliator may be able to assist you with procedural information and instructions on completing forms.
+If you do not have an attorney, the Self-Help Center may be able to assist you with procedural information and instructions on completing forms for your case.
+Free resources are available to help you find legal information and, how to represent yourself in some legal matters.

 A Family Law Facilitator is an attorney appointed by the court to assist parents in resolving child support and health insurance issues that arise when parents separate.
 Priority is given to those parents who cannot afford to hire an attorney for child support matters.
 The Facilitator may be able to assist self-represented litigants with other family law matters through the Self-Help Center.